 This ground beef gnocchi recipe has a creamy tomato sauce and turns store-bought gnocchi into pillowy deliciousness.
 This one pan meal is quick and sure to be a family favorite!

 Ok, so I have a ridiculous number of one-pan gnocchi recipes on here, but I somehow never made one with ground beef.
-I don’t think so, anyway. 😛 In any case, I figured it was time.
-Beef and gnocchi is a good combo.
+I don't think so, anyway. 😛 In any case, I figured it was time.
+Beef and gnocchi is a good combo (this is kinda like a creamy gnocchi bolognese, actually).
 And this recipe makes plenty of sauce.
 The longer you cook it, the more it thickens up.

 I'll link to a few more of these gnocchi recipes like my sausage gnocchi, this gnocchi with tomato sauce, and my creamy spinach and mushroom gnocchi (the original that started it all back in 2017).
 Now I see these one pan gnocchi recipes everywhere... hmm.
 If you want the rest, you can just type "gnocchi" into the search bar on my blog and they'll all come up. 😉